Author: Uphill Athlete

 Read More

 Determining your Aerobic Threshold (AeT) heart rate is the first step in setting up your training intensity zones.
 These zones will help guide your training to ensure the development of a strong aerobic base.
 While the gold standard for measuring it would be a laboratory test, the following Aerobic Threshold treadmill test is an accessible way to determine a baseline for aerobic training.
 If you do not have access to a treadmill, we have also developed a DIY outdoor test.
 Make sure to start the test well-fueled and hydrated.
-Aerobic Threshold Treadmill Test<For this eight-step test, you will need a treadmill and…
+Aerobic Threshold Treadmill Test < For this eight-step test, you will…

 Read More